Jinlyu103/menhir-calc-demos/README.md

 # menhir-demos

 This program reads arithmetic expressions from testfile.msg.
-Then returned the result of a int list
+Then the result of an int list will be returned.

 # how to compile
 corebuild -use-menhir test.native